mfreiholz/mfreiholz.github.io/content/posts/hugo-manage-and-deploy-static-website.md

 ## The Solution (Requires Shell Access)

-Since another rule in my life is: *"Put everything into [VC](https://en.wikipedia.org/wiki/Version_control) repository"* and a few searches on the Internet results with nearly the same idea, it should be the right way to go.
+Since another rule in my life is: *"Put everything into [VC](https://en.wikipedia.org/wiki/Version_control) repository"* and a few searches on the Internet results with nearly the same idea, it should be the right way to go to put my website into a Git repository and directly deploy from it.
 Most solutions on the Internet suggest to use a single repository with a *generated* branch, but I don't like the idea to have the generated website filling up my source repository with redundant data.
 That's why I decided to use two repositories and one Cron-Job.
 In addition, this gives me the possibility to keep the source- private and the *generated*-repository public.

 Here a small overview with real data of this website: